facebook/react-native-website/docs/testing.md

 ## Component Tests

 React components are responsible for rendering your app, and users will directly interact with their output.
-Even if you have high unit and integration testing coverage and your app logic is correct, without component tests you may simply deliver a broken UI to your users.
+Even if you have high unit and integration testing coverage and your app logic is correct, without component tests you may still deliver a broken UI to your users.

 For testing React components, there are two things you may want to test:

+- Interaction: to ensure the component behaves correctly when interacted with by a user (eg. when user presses a button)
 - Rendering: to ensure the component render output used by React is correct
-- Interaction: to ensure the component behaves correctly when interacted with by a user (eg. when user presses a button)

 For example, if you have a button that has an `onPress` listener, you want to test that the button both appears correctly and that tapping the button is correctly handled by the component.